Skip to main content

 • Namespace: create once: kubectl create ns serviceradar (or change namespace in chart values).

-• Deploy from repo checkout:
+• Deploy from a repo checkout (development):

 • helm upgrade --install serviceradar ./helm/serviceradar -n serviceradar -f my-values.yaml